pshihn/shihn.ca/posts/2019/basic-rasterization.md

 Rasterization can get really complicated in the real world, where one has to think about speed, memory, visual perception, anti-aliasing, etc. But in this blog post, I only talk about the simplest and the easiest methods.

-I will discuss methods used in [LegraJS](https://legrajs.com/) to draw basic vector primitives - lines, polygons, ellipses, Bézier curves, etc.
+I will discuss methods used in [LegraJS](https://legrajs.com/) to draw basic vector primitives - lines, polygons, ellipses, bézier curves, etc.

 Let's first define an abstract function to draw a pixel at `(x, y)`, i.e. draw an emoji at the loaction.
-This function is refrred in the code that follows.
-Here we round the values of `x, y` to the nearest integer
+This function is referred in the code that follows.

 ```javascript
 // EMOJI_SIZE is the size of emoji in the font being used